sharabshrestha99/sarabshrestha.com.np/.github/ISSUE_TEMPLATE/bug_report.md

 **🔥 Severity/Priority**
 Please choose one:

+- [ ] None — Not a bug, just a question or suggestion
+- [ ] Trivial — Cosmetic issue, not affecting functionality
-- ⬜️ Low — Minor UI issue that doesn't block features
+- [ ] Low — Minor UI issue that doesn't block features
-- ⬜️ Medium — Noticeable issue that requires attention
+- [ ] Medium — Noticeable issue that requires attention
-- ⬜️ High — Breaks a major feature
+- [ ] High — Breaks a major feature
-- ⬜️ Critical — Makes the app or site unusable
+- [ ] Critical — Makes the app or site unusable
 ---

 **🧭 Steps to Reproduce**
 Please list the steps you took to reproduce the issue:

-1. Go to `...`
+1. Go to `<e.g., Dashboard page, Settings menu, Profile section>`
-2. Click on `...`
+2. Click on the button labeled "Submit" (or specify the action you performed)
-3. Scroll down to `...`
+3. Scroll down to `<e.g., Notifications panel, Account details section>`
-4. See the error `...`
+4. See the error (e.g., "Unexpected 500 Internal Server Error" or "Button does not respond when clicked")

 ---